-Each supported secure object type has its interceptor class, which is own a subclass of AbstractSecurityInterceptor.
+Each supported secure object type has its interceptor class, which is own AbstractSecurityInterceptor.
 Importantly, by the time the AbstractSecurityInterceptor is called, the SecurityContextHolder will contain a valid Authentication if the principal has been authenticated.

 AbstractSecurityInterceptor provides a consistent workflow for handling secure object requests, typically: